Can a Bailiff take my car

 A significant change that has been made to the regulations is the right to ‘appeal’ (object) if goods ( in particular motor vehicles) have been taken by the bailiff which are considered to be ‘exempt’.
 This simple, speedy and most importantly, free procedure is outlined under Section 85 of the Civil Procedure Rules and is one that we have used successfully many times.
 Most importantly, a Part 85 claim avoids the need for costly court injunctions etc.

-If you are concerned that a vehicle may be at risk of being taken or has already been taken by a bailiff then you can email a question to us using our popular Question page.
-Alternatively, you can contact us by phone.
+If you are concerned that a vehicle may be at risk of being taken or has already been taken by a bailiff then you can email a question to us using our online Enquiry Form.
+Alternatively, you can contact our free helpline.
 Details are on our Contact page.